PhilipPartsch/Howto-Sphinx/docs/relation_sphinx_needs.rst

 - ``-a``, --write-all #If given, always write all output files

-How it is been used with in this repo, you can see here:
+How it is been used with in this repository, you can see here:

 .. literalinclude:: ../.gitlab-ci.yml
    :language: yaml